 Copywriting is very scalable.
-There is room for growth in income because companies will pay more when your copies drive more value and impact to sales.
+There is room for growth in income because companies will pay more when your copy drives more value and impacts sales.

 Developing a brand voice and creating conversions take a lot of time, so when a company discovers a copywriter that they love to work with, they are bound to keep them.

 We have gone through how copywriting differs from content writing and the similarities between both forms of writing.

 I know you must have other questions on your mind, and I will address a few of them in this section right away.

 Can I double as a copywriter and as a content writer?

 The simple answer is YES!
 Both contents writing and copywriting are highly lucrative skills, and if you can do both of them, you are in a position to get jobs from either of them.

 Copywriting does not mean that content writing is unnecessary and vice versa.
 Both of them complement each other in a marketing campaign.
 So knowing content writing with a good knowledge of copywriting makes you an outstanding writer.

 Like every other skill, copywriting needs to be learned, practiced, and groomed before calling yourself a professional copywriter.